 - Group gaslighting (e.g., managers or co-workers ganging up on an employee)

-In other cases, a manager may try to humiliate an employee even if they’ve done their jobs.
+In other cases, a manager may try to humiliate an employee even after meeting performance expectations.
 Ivana Taylor, publisher of DIYMarketers, found herself at the mercy of a toxic boss at a major company.

 "The CEO was clear about the direction and tasks he wanted done.
 I proceeded to create marketing plans and strategies as requested.
 Before every meeting, he would tell me what he wanted covered and tracked," recalls Taylor.
 "I would work 80 hours a week to pull information together, present it to him, have it approved for presentation and then get dressed down, yelled at, and humiliated in the meeting."